The-Data-for-Children-Collaborative/Building-Heights_Phase1/README.md

 We will (eventually) use three sources of satellite images: high-resolution maxar data (not publicly available), lower resolution data from [Sentinel 2](https://developers.google.com/earth-engine/datasets/catalog/sentinel-2), and radar images from [Sentiel 1](https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S1_GRD).

-Currently, this model[here](https://github.com/speed8928/IMELE) is being used and src/model/imele_predict (functioning code for predicting height with preset weights)
+Currently, this model [here](https://github.com/speed8928/IMELE) is being used, see src/model/imele_predict for a functioning code for predicting height with preset weights.

 The pipeline for data preprocessing (georeferecing, downscaling building height data, cropping images to same size) can be found in src/data.